carnivuth/labcraft/notes/pages/INVENTORY STRUCTURE.md

 an example of inventory can be found [here](https://github.com/carnivuth/homelab/blob/main/inventory/testing.yaml)

-the project is develop with the idea that the only file you have to edit to use the playbooks it's the inventory, setting hosts in groups as you like
+the project is develop with the idea that the only file you have to edit in order to use the playbooks it's the inventory, setting hosts in groups as you like

 each playbook run task against a specific group of hosts for example: